 DIABLILLOS (Principal Property)

 Our principal project is Diablillos which contains a Ag-Au epithermal deposit called the Oculto Deposit for which a mineral resource has been estimated.
 The current Indicated Resource for the Oculto Deposit, as estimated by RPA of Toronto in November 2016, amounts to 27.7m tonnes at 91.2g/t Ag and 0.85g/t Au containing 81.3m oz Ag and 755k oz Au (ie, 1.9m oz AuEq or 134m oz AgEq).
 The Oculto Deposit is one of nine mineral occurrences located on the Diablillos Property which covers an area of some 79km2.
 The Fantasma zone lies 800m to the west of Oculto, and has been identified by a number of trenches and four drill holes.
-A dacite porphyry at the Cerro Viejo Este occurrence, some 1200m north-northwest of Oculto, hosts Cu-Au mineralization that has been intersected in two drill holes in a dacite porphyry At Pedernales to the north of Oculto, narrower but higher grade epithermal mineralization has been intersected in a number of drill holes.
-Altogether, some 85,000m of drilling in 448 holes have has been undertaken on the Property, the majority of them, obviously, on Oculto – and I sincerely believe that our ongoing exploration activities will have the potential to outline additional resources on the Diablillos Property.
+A dacite porphyry at the Cerro Viejo Este occurrence, some 1200m north-northwest of Oculto, hosts Cu-Au mineralization that has been intersected in two drill holes in a dacite porphyry.
+At Pedernales to the north of Oculto, narrower but higher grade epithermal mineralization has been intersected in a number of drill holes.
+Altogether, some 85,000m of drilling in 448 holes have been undertaken on the Property, the majority of them, obviously, on Oculto.
+The ongoing exploration activities will have the potential to outline additional resources on the Diablillos Property.

-With respect to our future efforts at Diablillos, a short drilling campaign will be initiated in May 2017 in order to finalize the resource picture for the Property with respect to the Oculto Deposit and the Fantasma Zone and to fix the parameters for the updating of the Preliminary Economic Assessment.
+With respect to our future efforts at Diablillos, a short drilling campaign was initiated in June 2017 in order to finalize the resource picture for the Property with respect to the Oculto Deposit and the Fantasma Zone and to fix the parameters for the updating of the Preliminary Economic Assessment, expected to be issue by end of 2017.
 This will rapidly be followed-up with a Pre-Feasibility Study, and –results permitting– full Technical Feasibility and Bankable Document with a view to arrive at a go-no go decision in a time frame of about 24 months.